Help! Stiff, Brittle Hair That Feels Like Straw. Could It Be Protein Overload?

 How Much Protein Does Your Hair Type Need?

-Once your hair is back in balance, the amount of protein you need depends on your hair type, texture, and condition.
+Once your hair is back in balance, the amount of protein you need depends on your hair type, texture, and condition, as well as how well your hair absorbs and holds moisture.

 Fine or Low Porosity Hair